amberhunt955/mysql-book-list/README.md

 <li>npm i</li>
 <li>touch .env</li>

-For this project you will need to connect to your own MySQL database.
+<p>For this project you will need to connect to your own MySQL database.
 You will need to add your password to a variable PASSWORD in the .env file in the backend.
 You will also need to create a database called "test" (remind me to rename this later).
 The test database has a table called "books".
-The columns look like this:
+The columns look like this:</p>

 ![columns](image-1.png)